scavallero/mydomus/README.md

 * sudo ln -s /usr/local/mydomus/html mydomus
 * sudo chown -R www-data mydomus

+## Updating to new version

+To update to new version digit following command in the git cloned directory:

+* git pull
+* sudo ./update.sh

 ## Configuration

 MyDomus is configured via the mydomus.conf JSON file present in the directory /etc/mydomus.
 Here you can see an example of